smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/mcu/smartanthill-reference-mcu-software-architecture.rst

 ::

-  struct MyPluginData { //constant structure filled with data for specific 'ant body part'
+  struct MyPluginConfig { //constant structure filled with a configuration for specific 'ant body part'
     byte request_pin_number;//pin to request sensor read
     byte ack_pin_number;//pin to wait for to see when sensor has provided the data byte reply_pin_numbers[4];//pins to read when ack_pin_number shows that the data is ready